- Federal Policy

 Federal Public Policy Priorities

-TechNet has adopted a narrower, high-level federal legislative focus in an effort to be a leader on select issues of importance to the innovation economy.
+For 2014, TechNet has adopted a focused legislative priority list in an effort to be a leader on select issues of importance to the innovation economy.
 Based on the legislative priorities of our members, we will focus on the following issues:

 TechNet believes that meaningful immigration reform legislation should support the growth of America’s innovation economy and provide U.S. employers, research institutions, and universities access to the world’s top talent.
 Current immigration laws are impeding U.S competition and economic growth.

 Trade Initiatives that promote a global innovation economy

 Technology plays a major role in the global economy.
 The international trade agenda should be a catalyst for technology innovation globally.
 Due to the nature of technology infrastructure, cloud computing and seamless network operations utilize the simplest path for delivery that does not often coincide with natural geographic boundaries.
 TechNet works with our international industry partners to ensure open paths – not barriers to entry – are constructed by trade agreements.

 Science Technology Engineering & Math (STEM) education funding

 The number of available science, technology, engineering, and mathematics career-based jobs continues to outpace the American education system’s ability to produce qualified candidates.
 TechNet strongly supports funding the education system to enhance the curriculums of U.S. schools to increase the number of STEM teachers and graduates trained by American institutions.
 STEM funding will provide American companies the ability to continue to hire U.S. skilled workers.